Federal9999/Luarmor/README.md

 -- MOONSEC --
 Note: The "This-Will-Be-MoonSec-in-Future" is exist possible next year/month and dis one is print("Hello World") LOL - Supported all as luarmor
 Minimum Obfuscation: 260kb - 530kb, Big files: 500kb - 1.2 MB+
+The upgraded version is very chaotic, free :), Massive problem: Slowest
 MoonSec: https://discord.gg/MoonSec (Send files to the Obfuscator Bot to secure your scripts) MoonSec is sometimes broke and slow, if error occured beautify it at goonlinetools.com -- xD --